gotnull/gotnull.github.io/_posts/1991-01-13-from-the-brink-of-innovation-the-prelude-to-an-epic-journey.md

 ---
 layout: post
-title: From the Brink of Innovation - The Prelude to an Epic Journey
+title: "From the Brink of Innovation: The Prelude to an Epic Journey"
-subtitle: How an Experiment Set the Stage for a Cosmic Adventure
+subtitle: "How an Experiment Set the Stage for a Cosmic Adventure"
 cover-img: /assets/img/posts/hello.jpg
 thumbnail-img: /assets/img/posts/hello.jpg
 share-img: /assets/img/posts/hello.jpg